Some Remarks on Kim-dividing in NATP Theories: Introduction

 \subsection{Background}

 Determining whether forking and dividing are equivalent seems to be a natural step in a study of a new dividing line.
-As in the study of simple theories, NTP$_2$ theories, and in the recent successful study of NSOP$_1$ theories, the equivalence of forking and dividing serves as a starting point for many combinatorial model-theoretic observations.
+As in the study of simple theories, NTP$_2$ theories, and as in the recent successful study of NSOP$_1$ theories, the equivalence of forking and dividing serves as a starting point for many combinatorial model-theoretic observations.
 In this sense, the authors attempted to investigate the concept of Kim-forking and Kim-dividing in NATP theories and were able to obtain some partial results.
 This note is a report on them.

 As a common extension of the class of NTP$_2$ theories and NSOP$_1$ theories (or NTP$_1$ theories, regarding the recent result in \cite{Mut22}), the class of NATP theories is expected to inherit some properties of these two classes.
-In fact, this logic reduces our expectations.
-That is, this logic tells us which properties we should not expect for forking and dividing in NATP theories.
-For example, in NATP theories, forking can not be equivalent to dividing in general, even over a model, since there exists an NSOP$_1$ theory where forking does not imply dividing \cite[Proposition 9.17]{KR20}.
+However, these features actually serve to reduce the number of things we can expect from NATP theories.
+That is, it tells us which properties we should not expect for forking and dividing in NATP theories.
+For example, in NATP theories, forking is not equivalent to dividing in general, even over a model, since there is an NSOP$_1$ theory where forking does not imply dividing \cite[Proposition 9.17]{KR20}.

 Thus it seems that other notions stronger than forking and dividing are needed.
-Fortunately, in \cite{KR20}, Kaplan and Ramsey introduce notions of Kim-forking and Kim-dividing, which are stronger than forking and dividing. `Stronger' here means that the notions are witnessed by `rarer' objects, namely dividing is witnessed by an indiscernible sequence, while Kim-dividing is witnessed by an invariant Morley sequence, where every invariant Morley sequence is an indiscernible sequence.
+Fortunately, in \cite{KR20}, Kaplan and Ramsey introduce notions of Kim-forking and Kim-dividing, which are stronger than forking and dividing. `Stronger' here means that the notions are witnessed by `rarer' objects.
+Namely, dividing of a given formula is witnessed by an indiscernible sequence, while Kim-dividing of a given formula is witnessed by an invariant Morley sequence.
 We can extend this point of view.
-One can define a stronger notion than Kim-dividing using something rarer than invariant Morley sequences, such as coheir Morley sequences or strictly invariant Morley sequences.
+One can define a notion stronger than Kim-dividing using something rarer than invariant Morley sequences such as coheir Morley sequences, or strictly invariant Morley sequences introduced in \cite{CK12}.